Monday, December 29, 2025

 Political Philosophy

 I heard someone recently refer to another man as being political, and I took that as being a negative assessment of the man.
 I have wondered if there is a difference between being political and having a social philosophy that one seeks to promote.
-To say someone is political seems to have a negative connotation to it, and I wonder if it is being used correctly in its application.
-I don't think it is as negative as calling someone a “hypocrite”--which is obviously a negative characterization that is used quite often towards those people someone disagrees with, even if they are only being inconsistent in some way as opposed to be deceptive, which hypocrisy more accurately denotes.
+To say someone is political seems to have a negative characterization to it, and I wonder if it is being used correctly in its application.
+I don't think it is as negative as calling someone a “hypocrite”--which is obviously a negative characterization that is used quite often towards those people someone disagrees with, even if they are only being inconsistent in some way as opposed to be deceptive--which hypocrisy more accurately denotes.

 I could see a person being “political” if they side with their political party contrary to their beliefs, but if one has a specific social philosophy and sticks to it, regardless of their political party that they align with, is that being political?
-If a person believes in open borders, is he being political?
-If you are for open borders or opposed to open borders, depending on what your political party believes, wouldn't that be being political?
-I'm just using that as an example.

 Friday, December 19, 2025